24/7 Support Line - Call Now

 Cocaine Detoxification

 Cocaine withdrawal is often a painful and emotionally distressing experience.
 It is also dangerous to go cold turkey or to quit the drug abruptly, as well as to attempt to manage withdrawal symptoms alone.
-You will need medical assistance in a safe, stable environment in order to help your body wean itself off cocaine.
+You will need medical assistance in a safe, stable environment to help your body wean itself off cocaine.

 Cocaine detoxification is overseen by medical professionals who apply evidence-based practices for managing cocaine withdrawal symptoms and mitigating intense cocaine cravings.
 Someone undergoing cocaine detox can expect the program to include the following interventions: